sk1080/nvidia-kvm-patcher/README.md

 ### Windows 7 Workaround

-For some reason, at least on the test system, signtool in the Windows 7 WDK Pre-Dates The Timestamp (possible reverse timezone compensation???).
+For some reason, at least on the test system, signtool in the Windows 7 WDK Post-Dates The Timestamp (possible reverse timezone compensation???).
 To get around this, remove all instances of the SKSoftware Certificate using mmc (if you have ran the script before), pre-date your clock by 2 days, and execute gencert.ps1 using powershell.

 ### Tested Working Host Platforms
 Tested with a Asus Z170-WS, i7-6700k, and kernel 4.7